 We have a dedicated aftercare consultant who can assist you with all aspects of helping your family in the early days following the loss of a loved one.
-This is all part of the service we can offer you in the recovery process.
+This is all part of the service we can offer you in the grieving process.

-Following is a list of books that may be helpful to grieving families in helping to develop an understanding of death
+Following is a list of books that may be helpful to grieving families in helping to develop an understanding of death: